-According to WAC # 392-121-182 section vii, "if it is determined that the student failed to make satisfactory progress or that the student failed to follow the written student learning plan, an intervention plan must be developed for the student."
+According to WAC 392-550-025 section (4)(a), "if it is determined that the student failed to make satisfactory progress or that the student failed to follow the written student learning plan, an intervention plan must be developed for the student."
 At WAVA, this intervention plan consists of a class (selected by the student's teacher, advisor, or administrative support staff) to be removed from the student's schedule, unless there are unique extenuating circumstances the prohibit the removal of a class for the intervention plan as required by ALE Laws and the WAC.